raspberrypilearning/make-crumble-robot-head/en/step_5.md

-## Wiring servo to Crumble
+## Wire servo to Crumble

 Now that you have your robot head, you will need to wire up the servo to your Crumble controller board.

 --- task ---

-Connect your Crumble board to a computer using a micro USB cable and to a battery pack using crocodile leads.
+Connect your Crumble board to a computer using a micro USB cable, and to a battery pack using crocodile clip cables.

 ![Connecting your Crumble](images/wiring_crumbleConnected-01.png)